 Autism and sight loss

 People with Autistic Spectrum Disorder (ASD) can have a range of sight problems.
 This can also include difficulties with visual processing and visual spatial skills.
 It is vital that people with ASD receive an early diagnosis of any sight problems to ensure that appropriate support is included in education and care strategies.
-For further information please contact the UK Practice and Development Team.

 As people get older, sight is affected as part of the natural ageing process.
 One in five people aged 75 and over are living with sight loss which may contribute to the risk of falling.